ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 nav_order: 6
 has_toc: T
 ---
-## Topic Summary
+# How to ask for help
-We learn how to use ChatGPT to better understand exiting code and how to generate new code.
+ChatGPT will answer almost any question but there are ways to produce more useful and constructive answers.
+In this session we learn how to use ChatGPT to better understand existing code and how to generate new code.

 ## Learning Objectives
+By the end of this session we hope you will:

+- understand how ChatGPT can help interpret and write code for data analysis
+- appreciate the value of breaking your question into steps

 ## Ask the AI for help